Quick One Pan Coq Au Vin Blanc

 Ingredients in Coq au vin blanc:

-• Bone-in Skin on Chicken Thighs: you could use chicken breast too but make sure to adjust cooking time accordingly.
+- CHICKEN: Bone-in Skin on Chicken Thighs is what I use but you could use chicken breasts too but make sure to adjust cooking time accordingly

-• Carrots and celery: these always add more flavour to any dish - they make a perfect mirepoix with the shallots or onions.
+- CARROTS & CELERY: These always add great flavor to any dish - they make a perfect mirepoix with the shallots or onions.

-• Garlic: I used 3 but if you are a garlic lover feel free to use more or less if you prefer less
+- GARLIC: I used 3 cloves of garlic but if you are a garlic lover feel free to use more or less according to taste.

-• Mushrooms: I used cremini but feel free to use whatever variety you like
+- MUSHROOMS: I use cremini or baby Bella but feel free to use whatever variety you like

-• Cream: I used heavy cream.
+- CREAM: I use heavy cream.
 It adds loads of richness to the sauce but feel free to substitute with half and half or chicken broth for a lighter version

-1. Pat chicken pieces dry with a paper towel and season well with salt and pepper.
+- Prepare Chicken: Pat chicken pieces dry with a paper towel and season well with salt and pepper.
 Dredge or sprinkle with flour.
+Set aside.

-5. Add cream to pan and simmer another 5 min stirring as needed until slightly thickened.
+- Finish off With Cream: Add cream to pan and simmer another 5 mins stirring as needed until slightly thickened.

 I partnered up with Black Celler Wine, a Canadian wine company, to make something fabulous using their Pinot Grigio.
 I couldn’t wait to use it in my quick one pan coq au vin blanc recipe that I love making!
 It was perfect in it.
 The best part is that this version is a one pan version as the name implies, so no need to sauté each ingredient individually which saves a lot of time, and another bonus is that it always turns out the same colour as it’s made with white wine (also implied by the name).
 The Pinot Grigio is smooth and refreshingly crisp - perfect in this rich and creamy dish.
 It adds a nice lightness to it and cuts through the richness of it.
 It also is the perfect pairing for the dish too.
 What you use in cooking should be good enough to drink and enjoy too, and this is definitely one of those wines that’s good for both.